coderYL2337/IntroduceStudent/README.md

 UI includes 6 labels, 3 text fields, 1 stepper, 1 switch and 1 button.
 All UI elements work.
+User can input name, last name, school name into textfield Screen shows picture of school logo/name
+User can select the academic year from segmented control Increase the number of pets label using stepper
+App presents an alert when the "Introduce Self" button is tapped

 The following additional features are implemented:
 Added one additional label"Hobby" with a text field to take in user's hobbies.